January 29, 2019

 Falling Through the Cracks: Greg’s Story is a short film about Greg Price’s journey through the healthcare system.
 The film gives a glimpse of who Greg was and focuses on the events of his healthcare journey that ended in his unexpected and tragic death.
 In spite of the sadness of Greg’s Story, the message of the film is intended to inspire positive change and improvement in the healthcare system.

 Greg’s Story is an example of events that are all too common in healthcare.
-Many of the problems are avoidable if proper systems and safeguards were in place.
+Many of the problems were avoidable if proper systems and safeguards were in place.
 The 30 min. film will be followed by a panel discussion about the future of healthcare and what types of changes are needed to change the story.

 Discussion Panel Members